xplosionmind/quitsocialmedia.club/pages/But.md

 ref: ma
 permalink: /but
 redirect_from: ["/yet", "/objections"]
 description: "There are a ton of reasons to abandon Social Media, but there are a lot of arguably equally valuable ones not to do so.
-Here I will go through the main ones and show how nuch they are not completely valid."
+Here I will go through the main ones and show how much they are not completely valid."
 tags: wip
 ---
 ## Ma io ci lavoro!